 Topic 3: Context of International development: core ideas

-Topics 5: Devising ethical and sustainable approaches
+Topics 5: Devising ethical and sustainable projects and considering impact

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.